IBM/aspera-cli/README.erb.md

 Options are loaded using this algorithm:

-* if option '--load-params=xxxx' is specified (or -Pxxxx), this reads the parameter group specified from the configuration file.
+* if option '--load-params=xxxx' is specified (or -Pxxxx), this reads the option preset specified from the configuration file.
     * else if option --no-default is specified, then dont load default
-    * else it looks for the name of the default parameter group in section "default" and loads it
+    * else it looks for the name of the default option preset in section "default" and loads it
 * environment variables are evaluated
 * command line options are evaluated

 Parameters are evaluated in the order of command line.

-To avoid loading the default parameter group for a plugin, just specify a non existing configuration: `-Pnone`
+To avoid loading the default option preset for a plugin, just specify a non existing configuration: `-Pnone`

 On command line, words in parameter names are separated by a dash, in configuration file, separator is an underscore.
 E.g. --transfer-name  on command line gives transfer_node in configuration file.